 This short podcast is packed with even more terrific information about sustainability, UBQ Materials’ role in a circular economy, and possible partnerships with other companies that manufacture products Mainetti doesn’t.
 Give the podcast a listen to learn more about:

 Why sustainable practices are so important to Mainetti and how the company became a pioneer in the global circular economy.

-The challenges faced when integrating UBQ material into Mainetti’s product, including testing and compliance.
+The challenges faced when integrating UBQ material into Mainetti’s product, include testing and compliance.

 The many levels of support UBQ offers its partners.

 As Tuviahu puts it, partnerships with companies like Mainetti allow UBQ to continue its development of applications that were not at the core of its business when it started.
 Working with companies who are eager to implement raw materials like UBQ into their products bodes well for future sustainability collaborations.